Datagen-Project/Whitepaper-2.0/README.md

 d.
 The package of data at the same time:

-i.	is hashed in the Fast Blockchain; ii.	goes back to the off-chain router/worker and then to the User; iii.	is hashed and potentially sent to and stored in the Heavy Blockchain;
+d1.	is hashed in the Fast Blockchain;

+d2.	goes back to the off-chain router/worker and then to the User;

+d3.	is hashed and potentially sent to and stored in the Heavy Blockchain;

 e.
 Using timestamps, it’s measured whose validator was faster in processing the first package of data and in sending it back to the User;